 A Chartered Electrical Engineer by profession, David is a fellow of the Royal Society of Arts, and an Honorary Professor at the University of Dundee.
 David was presented with the degree of Doctor of Laws, honaris causa, from the University of Dundee in June 2014.

-David was appointed Chairman, Scottish Fuel Poverty Forum in September 2011, and Chairman of the Scottish Energy Technology Partnership Industry Advisory Group in September 2013.
-He served on the Scottish Government’s Expert Commission on Energy Regulation from July 2013 – July 2014, and became a member of the 2020 Climate Group in July 2014.
+David was appointed Chairman, Scottish Fuel Poverty Forum in September 2011, is a member of the Scottish Government’s Scottish Energy Advisory Board, and the Joint Housing Policy and Delivery Group.
+He became Chairman of the Scottish Energy Technology Partnership Industry Advisory Group in September 2013, served on the Scottish Government’s Expert Commission on Energy Regulation from July 2013 – July 2014, and became a member of the 2020 Climate Group in July 2014.

 David also undertakes a range of non-executive roles and is Chairman of Sigma Capital Group plc, Chairman, SeaEnergy plc, Chairman, Dundee Science Centre, and also Chairman, the Offshore Renewables Institute Advisory Board since January 2014.
-He is also Vice President of the Combined Heat and Power Association (CHPA) and a Trustee of the Think Tank Sustainability First.
+He is also Vice President of the Association for Decentralised Energy (ADE) and a Trustee of the Think Tank Sustainability First.

 Before joining SEPA, David’s career spanned 43 years in the utility sector.
 He held several positions on the Board of Scottish and Southern Energy plc (SSE) and had previously been Commercial Director of Scottish Hydro Electric plc since 1995.